neotree/neotree-data-pipeline-kedro/README.md

 1. You have installed kedro
 2. You have installed all dependencies
 3. You have a working postgres database, and a valid username and password to connect to the database, and your          database consists of at least 3 schemas i.e `public`,`derived` and `scratch`
-4. You have setup your configurations in `database.ini`
+4. You have setup your configurations in `database.ini` and `hosptals.ini`
 5. You have data in `sessions` table which should be in the `public` schema, (or if the table is empty, you have some     json files in your `files_dir` and your `mode` is set to `import`
 6. You have activated the virtual environment that you created earlier and (*MAKE SURE THIS IS THE VIRTUAL                ENVIRONMENT IN WHICH YOU HAVE INSTALLED YOUR DEPENDENCIES*)
 > If all the above mentioned requirements are met then: